cheema14/ExcelDownload/README.md

 This code snippet will help you export CSV in a laravel project without using any package.
 For backend I assume you are using Laravel or any other PHP framework.

-For frontend you should have plain Javascript or VueJS or AngularJS.
+For frontend you should have plain Javascript or VueJS or Angular.
 It will work find for any javascript framework.

 First of all add an action to your button.